Partha11/qsms-builds/docs/getting-started.md

 # Getting Started with QSMS

 Welcome to QSMS!
 This guide will walk you through the simple steps to download, install, and log into the QSMS application.
-Please remember that QSMS is for approved clients only.

 ## Step 1: Download the QSMS App